Domain Mapping on the Commons

 • “CNAME” Record (preferred way)

-Add a CNAME record to your base domain that points to the Commons URL – commons.gc.cuny.edu If you are prompted for a name, it should be “@”.
+Add a CNAME record to your base domain that points to the Commons URL mapped-domains.commons.gc.cuny.edu and if you are prompted for a name, it should be “@”.
 You should have only one CNAME record.
 No change should be made to A records.

 -OR-